09.00 Departure on optional field trip to Aurubis Olen refinery

-Session VI: Keeping consumption on an upward track
+Session VI: Keeping demand on an upward track

-Moderator and introduction: John Schonenberger, Chief Executive, European Copper Institute, Belgium
+11.00 Introduction and Chairman: John Schonenberger, Chief Executive, European Copper Institute, Belgium

-11.10 Global consumption analysis is it still all China?
+11.15 Global demand analysis is it still all China?

 - Will it be largely the emerging markets that continue to drive demand growth in absolute terms?